 Baumann told Automotive Logistics he expected the third phase to begin by the end of the decade, by which time BMW will have also launched the China ConDC, the location for which is currently being decided.

-BMW currently carries out some local supplier sourcing for Chinese spare parts at its RDC in Shanghai, said Baumann, but it is not yet carrying out the same type of activities as the US ConDC.
+BMW currently carries out some local supplier sourcing for Chinese spare parts at its RDC in Shanghai, said Baumann, but it is not yet carrying out the same type of activities as it does at the US ConDC, such as quality inspections.

 Tim-Oliver Kirschbaum, manager partner at Senator International, said the ConDC was the first warehouse operation it had run for BMW globally.
 The logistics provider is already active with BMW in a variety of forwarding activities, however, including a contract earlier this year to consolidate air freight activities out of Europe for the Greer plant, with two flights per week arriving in the local airport in Spartanburg from Frankfurt-Hahn, in Germany.